 UK Treated To Natural Polar Phenomenon

-Natural phenomena usually occur in their most majestic form at the Polar Regions.
-There are the Northern Lights, which travellers go in search of for a once-in-a-lifetime light show; there’s the Midnight Sun, which brings 24-hour daylight to the Arctic Circle every summer; and there’s even noctilucent clouds which were in the news last year.
+Natural phenomena usually occur in their most majestic form in the Polar Regions.
+There are the Northern Lights, which travellers go in search of for a once-in-a-lifetime light show; there’s the Midnight Sun, which brings 24-hour daylight to the Arctic Circle every summer; and there are even noctilucent clouds which were in the news last year.

 However, it is rare that such occurrences can be seen from the UK, but that is exactly what has been happening over the last week.
 Nacreous clouds, as they are known, have been appearing over Britain during the twilight hours at dawn and dusk, bringing the sky to life with a spectrum of bright colours.
 It is thought that the recent storms forced moisture upwards into the stratosphere, where it then freezes and forms ice crystals.
 The sun’s rays, particularly during times when it is low in the sky, then pass through these crystals from below and are refracted into multi-coloured light.

 Seen as far south as Norwich, witnesses even confused these rare clouds for the Aurora Borealis, going as far as to contact AuroraWatch UK to inform them of the sightings.
 Whilst still being a beautiful sight, the nacreous clouds are, however, unrelated to this phenomenon.